Heaton Moor: Education

 Tithe Barn Primary School, rated Outstanding by Ofsted, is located just over the border in Heaton Mersey.
-Heaton Moor is home to Charnwood Nursery, which provides inclusive education for children with and without Special Educational Needs, and is also rated Outstanding.
+Heaton Moor is home to Charnwood Nursery, which provides inclusive education for children with and without special educational needs and disabilities, and is also rated Outstanding.
 The Heaton Secondary Special School is available for students with disabilities.
 The Heaton Moor campus of Stockport College was on Buckingham Road.
 This is now demolished and has been converted into new homes.
 St Thomas's Junior School is situated on Buckingham Road.

 The district had for many years a boys' boarding school called Heaton Moor College.
 Boys mainly from the Middle East stayed in the main school building, a large detached Victorian villa house, on Heaton Moor Road.
 Its large rear garden harboured other classroom buildings as well as a playground.
 It was at its height in the early to mid 1950s.
 In 1953 there were 202 pupils and a teaching staff of 12.
 A block of flats now stands on the site.